WHAT IS THE FINANCIAL INTELLIGENCE AGENCY?

 FIA Contact Details

-For further information on the Financial Intelligence Agency, the National Coordinating Committee on Financial Intelligence, Money Laundering and the combating of the Financing of Terrorism please contact:
+For further information on the Financial Intelligence Agency, the National Coordinating Committee on Financial Intelligence (NCCFI), Money Laundering and the combating of the Financing of Terrorism please contact:

 Financial Intelligence Agency